Renosyaputra/web-scraper/README.md

-On going project to build Language Course Website which can shows available commercial courses.
+This is a project about Language Course Website prototype which simplifies people who look for commercial language courses in India.
+This website is scraping results based on the availability in the craigslist.org